-The noun meaning a sure winner is shoo-in, not shoe-in.
-The term uses the verb shoo, which means to force something to go away.
-The idea is that the person being shooed—for example, into the winner’s circle, into a job, or into a field of award nominees—is such a lock that we can shoo him or her in without hesitation.
+The conventional spelling of the noun meaning a sure winner is shoo-in, not shoe-in.
+The term uses the verb shoo, which means to urge something in a desired direction, usually by waving one’s arms.
+The idea behind the word is that the person being shooed—for example, into the winner’s circle, into a job, or into a field of award nominees—is such a lock that we can shoo him or her in without hesitation.

 Examples